General Dynamics F-16 Fighting Falcon operators: New Zealand

+Peru

+Peru has expressed its interest on acquiring 26 F-16/79 to the Reagan administration in July 1982.
+The US DoD sent a team to Peru in August 1982 to present the deal to the Peruvian officials.
+When the Peruvian Air Force chief learned that the US wasn't offering the sale of F-16s with F100 engines, the meeting was cancelled.

 Summaries of F-16 deliveries

 Foreign sales programs by codename

 While USAF and EPAF customers account for the majority of F-16 sales, the F-16 has also been sold to many other customers under an agreement known as a Foreign Military Sales (FMS) program.

 Since the DoD assigns two-word codenames to programs such as these, FMS programs are assigned two-word codenames beginning with the word PEACE, indicating oversight by USAF Headquarters.
 The second word in these FMS sales is often chosen to reflect some facet of the customer, such as MARBLE for Israel or ONYX for Turkey.
 DoD codenames appear in all capital letters.

 The codename is assigned beginning with the first FMS sale, and Roman numerals are appended to distinguish follow-on buys, the original FMS buy denoted with the Roman numeral 'I'.

 Note that the sale of the F-16E and F-16F Block 60 models to the UAE was not assigned a codename, because it was not sold under an FMS agreement.